Signed in as:

 CBD is non psycho active and THC is psychoactive.

-There is no current law that allows provisions for caregivers, parents, or school nurses to administer low THC oil to their children while at school.
+There is no current law that allows provisions for caregivers, parents, or school nurses to administer low-THC oil to their children while at school.

 A number of people play a role in this decision.
-The Governor ultimately will make the decision; however, both the house and the Senate must approve a bill to send to the Governor to sign.
+The Governor ultimately will make the decision; however, both the House and the Senate must approve a bill to send to the Governor to sign.
 Citizens must participate and engage with their representatives to hold them accountable and ensure their needs are being met.

 Cannabis, also known as marijuana among other names, is a psychoactive drug from the Cannabis plant used for medical or recreational purposes; with over 68 cannabinoids and 483 known compounds.
 In products commonly referred to as whole plan extract or full spectrum.